Spit22/GOTHAM/Documentation/source/src/howto_servers.md

 * 'tags' field permits to add some tags (coma separated) that describes the server (Geolocation, logical-location, CVEs, network, OS, etc.)
 * 'ssh_key' field define the ssh key that has to be used for ssh connection
 * 'port' field define which port has to be used for ssh connection
-* 'autotags' field contains a boolean (1 or 0) to decide if you want orchestrator to automatically add tags to honeypot (using a Trivy scan)
+* 'autotags' field contains a boolean (1 or 0) to decide if you want orchestrator to automatically add tags to server

 Once you have created you own definition file, you can send it to the orchestrator's api :